HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Abstract

 \section{Abstract}

 Text-to-image (T2I) diffusion/flow models have drawn considerable attention recently due to their remarkable ability to deliver flexible visual creations.
 Still, high-resolution image synthesis presents formidable challenges due to the scarcity and complexity of high-resolution content.
+Recent approaches have investigated training-free strategies to enable high-resolution image synthesis with pre-trained models.
+However, these techniques often struggle with generating high-quality visuals and tend to exhibit artifacts or low-fidelity details, as they typically rely solely on the endpoint of the low-resolution sampling trajectory while neglecting intermediate states that are critical for preserving structure and synthesizing finer detail.
 To this end, we present \textbf{HiFlow}, a training-free and model-agnostic framework to unlock the resolution potential of pre-trained flow models.
 Specifically, HiFlow establishes a virtual reference flow within the high-resolution space that effectively captures the characteristics of low-resolution flow information, offering guidance for high-resolution generation through three key aspects: initialization alignment for low-frequency consistency, direction alignment for structure preservation, and acceleration alignment for detail fidelity.
-By leveraging this flow-aligned guidance, HiFlow substantially elevates the quality of high-resolution image synthesis of T2I models and demonstrates versatility across their personalized variants.
-Extensive experiments validate HiFlow's superiority in achieving superior high-resolution image quality over current state-of-the-art methods.
+By leveraging such flow-aligned guidance, HiFlow substantially elevates the quality of high-resolution image synthesis of T2I models and demonstrates versatility across their personalized variants.
+Extensive experiments validate HiFlow's capability in achieving superior high-resolution image quality over state-of-the-art methods.